Leonardo-Notargiacomo/SkyVoyage/analysis/interview-questions.md

 Create plane (nr of seats, classes, options)
 Create flight (plane, weekly, departure airport, arrival airport, duration, departure time)

-5. Which discounts can be applied?
+5. Which discounts specifically can be applied?

 6. Should dynamic discounts be automatically updated based on external factors, like last-minute booking or amount of sun hours?